Counseling and Psychological Services Center (CAPS)

 In addition to the services listed above, all students are eligible for at least one initial assessment and consultation session to discuss their concerns and receive recommendations about potential services and resources.
 Consultation appointments may be made anytime online:

 Regarding referrals, the CAPS Center utilizes a short-term counseling model and is not equipped to treat all types of psychological concerns and does not provide psychiatric/medication services.
 Some students may require more specialized or comprehensive treatment than what we can offer and will be referred to resources in the community.
 If applicable, the counselor will discuss these options in greater detail and answer any questions to support the student in making informed decisions.

 If desired by the student, the CAPS Center is also available to consult with any current or prospective providers to provide information and help to ensure a smooth transition for continued care.

-Q: What is the cost of counseling services?
+Q: What is the cost for services at the CAPS Center?